5 Must-Know Facts Before Frosting Your Dog!

 What to Do If Your Dog Eats Icing

-If your dog shows signs of an upset stomach after eating icing, initially withhold food to provide digestive relief, while ensuring they stay hydrated.
+If your dog experiences an upset stomach after eating icing, start by withholding food briefly to allow their digestion to settle, ensuring they stay hydrated. 💧

 What’s the difference between frosting and icing